-Information regarding fair housing laws will be provided and distributed to the public at the Department of Planning and Building and at County library branches in the unincorporated communities, and will be distributed to applicants for subdivisions, multi-family projects, and planned developments.
+Information regarding fair housing laws will be provided and distributed to the public at the Department of Planning and Building, Arbuckle Family Action Center, and at County library branches in the unincorporated communities (Arbuckle, Grimes, Maxwell, Princeton, and Stonyford), and will be distributed to applicants for subdivisions, multi-family projects, and planned developments.
 Planning staff will annually visit the posting locations to ensure that the information remains posted and will annually review planning and building application forms to ensure consistency with the requirements of this program.

 Provide assistance in referring and reporting housing discrimination complaints to the State Department of Fair Employment and Housing.
 Provide access to a County telephone and provide brochures to residents reporting complaints to County offices.
-Publicize this service through the local media, schools, library, the post office, and local housing advocacy groups.
+Publicize this service through the local media, schools, County Department of Health and Human Services, County Agricultural Commissioner, library branches in the unincorporated communities (Arbuckle, Grimes, Maxwell, Princeton, and Stonyford), the-post office locations in Arbuckle, Grimes, Maxwell, Princeton, and Stonyford), and Arbuckle Family Action Centerand local housing advocacy groups.